advancedroboticsaws/angel/README.md

 		```
 		rostopic echo /CurHumidity
 		```
 		You should see something like this.
+(Unit: temperature: celsius; humidity: %)

 		![DHT22-Temperature](doc/curtemperature.png)

 		![DHT22-Humidity](doc/curhumidity.png)

 		**Check whether the values are reasonable.**
-		(Unit: temperature: celceius; humidity: %)

 		You can blow on the senser to see the value changing.